yykamei/merge-branches-managed-on-issue/README.md

 ## Append or remove a branch through comments

-You can append or remove a branch to/from the markdown table thrugh pull request comments.
+You can append or remove a branch to/from the markdown table through pull request comments.
 For example, you're opening a pull request `#431` whose head branch is `add/special-feature`, and your GitHub account name is `octocat`.
 At this point, you can append your branch by just posting a comment on the pull request like this: